 6. Why can’t we wear leashes when the Phase 2 adjustable wave feature is operational?

 Safety at the Boise Whitewater Park is always our top priority.
-Due to several catch hazards around the Phase 2 adjustable wave, leashes should not be used for your own safety.
+Due to several entrapment hazards around the Phase 2 adjustable wave, leashes should not be used for your own safety.
 Any type of rope, string, or tethering device should not be used in the river.
-At this wave, there are undercut rocks that will anchor a person to the bottom of the river when caught, forcing them underwater, which is a dangerous scenario.
+At this wave, there are entrapment hazards that could anchor a person to the bottom of the river when caught.

-8. Why is wave shaper 3 (part of Phase 1 of the park) inoperable?
+7. Why is Wave Shaper 3 (part of Phase 1) inoperable?

 You can email the Boise Parks and Recreation Department with questions or concerns at any time.
-Our staff will work to address your message and respond as staffing allows.
+Our team will work to address your message and respond as staffing allows.